trinodb/trino/docs/src/main/sphinx/connector/elasticsearch.rst

 -------------

-To configure the Elasticsearch connector, create a catalog properties file ``etc/catalog/elasticsearch.properties`` with the following contents, replacing the properties as appropriate:
+To configure the Elasticsearch connector, create a catalog properties file ``etc/catalog/example.properties`` with the following contents, replacing the properties as appropriate for your setup:

 .. code-block:: text